web-platform-tests/rfcs/rfcs/remote_channel.md

 re-thrown in the originating context.
 In addition an `exceptionDetails` field on the response provides the line/column numbers of the original exception, where available.

-TODO: the naming here isn't great.
-In particular a `RemoteWindow` could actually be some other kind of global like a worker, and `start_window_channel()` is a pretty nondescript method name.

 #### Navigation and bfcache